Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis: Methods

-In common situations where the expert networks have similar or the same structures, the gating network's parameters should be randomly initialized, because we need the randomness to diversify the experts.
-Instead, we initialize the high-level gating network to assign the same weights to the expert models, which can further prevent expert polarization.
-For low-level MoEs, we use random initialization.
+This two-stage training strategy does not increase the training time and is easy to implement.
+We only need to disable the high-level gating network and change the loss function in certain epochs.
+This strategy is only used during training.
+When we fine-tune a trained model on target kernels, we directly use the end-to-end joint training, since all the experts can already perform well and there is no risk of polarization.
+Besides, we initialize the high-level gating network to assign the same weights to the expert models, which can further prevent expert polarization.
+For low-level MoEs, we use the normal random initialization.